dstruthers/python-parsing/README.md

 ## Premise

 The `parsing` library is a combinatorial parsing framework.
 As such, it provides an extensible collection of atomic parsers, as well as combinators.
+A combinator is a function which takes a parser and changes its behavior in a specific way.
-These can be used together to build up complex parsers from simple, understandable, building blocks.
+Parsers and combinators can be used together to build up complex parsers from simple, understandable, building blocks.

 ## Basic Overview